jedevc/fyp-report/report.md

 To perform the translation process, vulnspec uses a similar visitor pattern to during type checking.
 However, instead of returning a type labelling for each node, we return a new node that has been translated.
-The domain and codomain of this transformation are completely separate (except for explicitly labelled types), and the nodes used to represent the block-chunk graph are similar but unique to the ones in the tree.
+The domain and co-domain of this transformation are completely separate (except for explicitly labelled types), and the nodes used to represent the block-chunk graph are similar but unique to the ones in the tree.
 They are also, in a number of cases, simpler,